-More and more general purpose VPN service providers are adding IPsec/IKEv2 to the list of protocols they support.
-The protocol is an open standard and it’s supported naively in iOS, macOS, and Windows; and has partial (non-EAP authentication only) support in Android.
+More and more general-purpose VPN service providers are adding IPsec/IKEv2 to the list of protocols they support.
+The protocol is an open standard and it’s supported natively in iOS, MacOS, and Windows, and has partial (non-EAP authentication only) support in Android.

 Creating a working IKEv2 VPN profile with PowerShell

 Until Microsoft decides to fix the Settings app, you can still add a working IKEv2 VPN profile through PowerShell.
 You don’t even need to be an administrative user to add it.
 Note that PowerShell or the ability to add VPN profiles may have been disabled by Group Policy settings.

 -ServerNameto the VPN server address you’ve been given by your VPN service provider.